Support Page Content

 All graded coursework are counted, including repeats, in-progress and withdrawals.
 SAP review also incorporates all unsuccessful coursework attempted at Sacramento State (i.e. “F”, “I”, “NC”, “W”, “WU”).
 Transfer units are not included in this calculation.

-- If approved, you will be placed on a probation status and must make progress each semester while on probation to maintain aid eligibility.
+- If the student's SAP Appeal is approved, the student will be placed on a Probation Status.
+While on Probation the student must make progress each semester to maintain aid eligibility.

-- If denied, you may consider the following options to help fund the current semester and/or the remainder of your program:
+- If the student's SAP Appeal is not approved, the student may consider the following options to help fund the current semester and/or the remainder of their program:

-- Pay your tuition fees in full or sign-up for the Installment Payment Plan
+- Pay tuition fees in full or sign-up for the Installment Payment Plan

 - Drop to part-time (6 or fewer units) to pay the reduced tuition fees